DASHBOARDS

 It is necessary to configure different parameters:

-• Dashboard Id: Unique identifier for your dashboard.
+• Dashboard ID: Unique identifier for your dashboard.

 • Dashboard name: A representative name of your dashboard, in a more friendly way than its identifier.

-Clicking again on the "Add Dashboard" button, the new dashboard will be added to the account, and the browser will be automatically redirected to the empty board in order to start adding widgets as explained in the sections below.
+Clicking on the blue "Add Dashboard" button, the new dashboard will be added to the account, and the browser will be automatically redirected to the empty board in order to start adding widgets as explained in the sections below.

 Edit Dashboard

-The dashboard edition mode allows moving, or resizing existing widgets, but also enables different options using the left-side buttons such as:
+The dashboard edition mode allows moving or resizing existing widgets, but also enables different options using the left-side buttons, such as:

 • Settings: There are multiple parameters that can be configured in order to set the dashboard behavior, such as the number of columns, the background image or the sharing options.